Therapy for Alcohol Abuse in Wolverhampton

 This problem can “sneak up” on without notice and what can seem like the same old “social drinking” can take on a new dimension.

 Understanding the problem is the first step in doing something about it.

 So what actually is Alcohol Abuse?

 As with all Psychological conditions, there are a large number of factors that can influence your likelihood of becoming an “abuser” or not.

 There are just as many factors which might lead you take up drinking as a way of coping with life’s stresses and anxieties.

 If the environment in which you grew up was associated with heavy drinking then you are more likely to develop an drink related problem.

-The most reliable measure of whether or not you have a drinking problem is the degree to which it is affecting your life, in your relationships and in your home and work environments.
+The most reliable measure of whether or not you have an Alcohol Abuse problem is the degree to which it is affecting your life, in your relationships and in your home and work environments.

 Alcohol Abuse – Video

 It is possible that you do have a problem if you experience any of the following: